Doyrd/Expanding-Space-final-products/README.md

 # Expanding-Space-final-products
-All the finals products of the Expanding Space project Deze repository bevat:
+All the finals products of the Expanding Space project, deze repository bevat:

 + Final game files/scripts
 + Technisch onderzoek